rgaiacs/numfocus-2017-grant/body.md

 ## First Brazilian Software Carpentry and Data Carpentry Workshop for Women in Science and Engineering

-Aleksandra Pawlik will organise the First Brazilian Software Carpentry and Data Carpentry Workshop for Women in Science and Engineering based on her experience organising a similar event on the UK.
+Aleksandra Pawlik will organise the First Brazilian Software Carpentry and Data Carpentry Workshop for Women in Science and Engineering.
-Instructors for this workshop are not defined yet but we will invite new instructors who attended the Instructor Training event to teach one module or be helpers.
+Aleksandra has already organised two WiSE workshops, one in Poland and one in the U.K.
+We are planning to involve the newly trained instructors in this event.

 ## Software Carpentry and Data Carpentry Workshops